gohugoio/hugo/content/en/hugo-pipes/js.md

   Default is `iife`, a self-executing function, suitable for inclusion as a <script> tag.

 sourceMap
-: Whether to generate source maps.
-Enum, currently only `inline` (we will improve that).
+: Whether to generate `inline` or `external` sourcemap from esbuild.
+External sourcemaps will be written to the target with the output file name + ".map".
+Input sourcemaps can be read from js.Build and node modules and combined into the output sourcemaps.

 ### Import JS code from /assets